There are many ways to generate sales for your e-commerce store.

 However, it can get a little bit complicated, at times, so I recommend that you watch this video ahead of time.

-Once you’ve set up your Product Feed, you then need to link your AdWords account with your Google Merchant Center Account.
+Once you’ve set up your Product Feed, you then need to link your Google Ads account with your Google Merchant Center Account.

-To do that, click on ‘Settings,’ in the sidebar, and then select AdWords.
+To do that, click on ‘Settings,’ in the sidebar, and then select Ads.

 Then, click on ‘Link Account.’

-If you do not have an AdWords account, you can set one up within your Merchant Center account.
+If you do not have an Ads account, you can set one up within your Merchant Center account.

-Once you’ve set up an AdWords account, you have the option of creating a Shopping Ads campaign from within the Merchant Center.
+Once you’ve set up an Ads account, you have the option of creating a Shopping Ads campaign from within the Merchant Center.

 However, it is better to set up a campaign through Google AdWords.